jimhigson/oboe.js/writing/main/5_Implementation.md

 the Adaptor pattern, providing to the controller a simpler interface than is presented by Clarinet.
-However, this is not the paradigm of the pattern; it is even-driven rather than call-driven: we receive six kinds of event and in response emmit a smaller vocabulary of two, so in this regard it is a simplifying push adaptor.
+However, this is not the paradigm of the pattern; it is even-driven rather than call-driven: we receive six kinds of event and in response emmit a smaller vocabulary of two.

+Hides a few Clarinet perculiarities are kept as local as possible.
+Such as the field name given
+with the open object and internally normalises this by handling as if it were two events.

 ### What JP matching requires.

 ### What Clarinet provides.

-### Bridging between the two.
-The split.

-Why upside down.
-Changes are cheaper at head of list than tail.

-Single piece of state: the ascent.

-Content builder: variant of Adaptor pattern that is event based, not based on object wrapping and propagating calls.
-Pushed to, not pulled from.
-Hides a few Clarinet perculiarities such as the field name given with the open object and internally normalises this by handling as if it were two events.

 Calls from clarinet are entirely 'context free'.
 Ie, am told that there is a new object but without the preceding calls the root